Centyfano/machine-learning-portfolio/README.md

 Clone this repo, and in the terminal, navigate to the directory `animal-classification`

 Activate the virtual environment of your choice (either python-venv or anaconda), and in it, install the packages for this project

-### Package installation

-After activating your environment, install the packages

 ```
 pip install -r requirements.txt